ellistromberg/full_stack/osa0/06_uusi_muistiinpano.md

     server-->>browser: 201 Created
     deactivate server

     Note right of browser: The server responds with "201 Created" and no redirection is needed.
-The page is not reloaded and JavaScript updates the notes.
+The page is not reloaded and the JavaScript code (in the browser) updates the notes.